 Guest Resource Services (GRS) are critical services that set the tone for each customer visit.
-The Subrecipient shall utilize a concierge-style approach that guides customers as they choose from an extensive menu of services.
-The Subrecipient shall provide staff to work the front end of the center to deliver the full range of services needed to help customers obtain and retain employment under the direction of the functional GRS Supervisor.
-The Subrecipient shall provide GRS services that include, but are not limited to:
+The WSCB service delivery model utilizes a concierge-style approach that guides customers as they choose from an extensive menu of services.
+Each WSCB partner contributes representatives to provide front-end services for a seamless customer experience and work towards performance outcomes aligned with shared goals.
+Subrecipient shall provide staff to work the front-end of the center to deliver the full range of accessible and equitable services to help customers obtain and keep employment under the direction of the functional GRS Program Manager.
+Subrecipient shall provide GRS services that include, but are not limited to:

-- A warm welcome to customers entering the center. - Triage of the customer's needs to determine next steps. - Orientation to the WorkSource center and center resources, including Assistive Technology, referral to workshops, and general labor market information. - Assisting customers in navigating WorkSourceWA.com to access job search tools and resources, career opportunities, build a resume, learn about occupations in demand, research training opportunities and more.
+- A warm welcome to customers entering the center; - Initial assessment of the customer's skills, education and career objectives to determine the customer's needs and next steps; - An orientation to the WorkSource center, including educating and referring customers to WSCB services, workshops, and general labor market information;

-- Providing access to Unemployment Insurance information. - Job search, resume and application assistance. - Translation and interpretive service as needed. - Providing technical assistance with computers, faxes, scanners, and assistive technology usage. - Assistance with job fairs, hiring and informational events. - Providing career training information and referrals to the appropriate staff. - Ensuring veterans and eligible spouses understand their rights under Veterans Priority of Service.
+- Assistance navigating the WorkSourceWA.com website to access job search tools and resources, career opportunities, build a resume, learn about occupations in demand, research training opportunities; - Access to Unemployment Insurance information; - Assistance with job search, LinkedIn Learning, resume critiques, mock interviews, completing online applications and employment referrals; - Translation and interpretive services as needed; - Assistance with computers, faxes, scanners, and assistive technology; - Referrals to job fairs, hiring events, and informational events and instructions on how to register; - Career training information and referrals to appropriate programs; and - Inform veterans and eligible spouses of their rights under Veterans Priority of Service.

-Workshop Facilitation
+Workshop and Webinar Facilitation

-The Subrecipient shall facilitate high quality and interactive workshops to groups of job seekers on the basics of job search including: Skills and Abilities, Job Search Strategies, Resumes, Interviewing and Applications, and additional customized workshops identified to meet the customer's needs.
-The Subrecipient shall provide staff to facilitate such workshops at WSCB.
+Subrecipient shall share the responsibility of facilitating high-quality, interactive job search workshops and webinars for job seekers at WSCB, including Skills and Abilities Analysis, Job Search Strategies, Resumes and Cover Letters, Interviewing Techniques, Perfecting Applications, or additional customized workshops and webinars to meet the customer's needs.